 No, sneaking off for fake meetings doesn’t count.

-What if I could magically give you 3 hours extra in a day?
-What would you do with those hours?
+So what if I could magically give you 3 hours extra in a day?
+That’d be beneficial to your job right?

 The answer to all our productivity vs autonomy struggles is obvious… work smart.